tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-04-01-the-quarantined-independent.md

 But we're all beginners now.

-These topics feel out of touch with reality so I'm putting the book on pause and launching a new mini-series - a more urgent and hopefully more actionable series[^toby]:
+These topics feel out of touch with reality, while the underlying goal is the same: help indies survive and thrive.
+So I'm putting the book on pause and launching a new mini-series - a more urgent and hopefully more actionable series[^toby]:

 [^toby]: The only blogging I've been doing has been "domestic cozy" blogging as a retreat from reality.
 As [Toby says](https://subpixel.space/entries/premonition/): *For three weeks, I have wondered: how much of what I’ve thought and written about on this site is even relevant now?* - but Toby concludes there is a way through - urgently and critically through reexamining our core values.
 Thank you Toby.